skupperproject/skupper-example-tcp-echo/README.md

 2. Prepare the target clusters.

    1. On your local machine, log in to both clusters in a separate terminal session.
-   2. In each cluster, set the kubectl config context to use the demo namespace [(see kubectl cheat sheet)](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)
+   2. In each cluster, set the kubectl config context to use the demo namespace [(see Skupper Getting Started Guide)](https://skupper.io/start/index.html)